 How can a startup or small to midsize business in Bluffton SC and Savannah GA plan a marketing budget that is affordable and doable?

-For the record, small businesses that earn less than $5 million in annual revenue should allocate 7-8% of that to marketing, according to the Small Business Administration.
+The general rule for small businesses that earn less than $5 million in annual revenue is that they should allocate 7-8% of that to marketing, according to the Small Business Administration.
 Marketing budgets for startup business largely depend on the industry, current revenue and projected growth.

 Step 1: Analyze past marketing successes and set benchmarks